nlp-project-germain-group-6/nlp-web-scraping/README.md

 #### 1. Questions

-- What are the most common words in READme files?
+- What are the most common words in README files?
 - Does the length of the README vary by programming language?
 - Do different programming languages use a different number of unique words?
 - What does the distribution of IDFs look like for the most common words?